CodeRabbit logoCodeRabbit logo

 What is the difference between agentic AI and AI-assisted coding?

-AI-assisted coding tools like Copilot help developers move faster through work they're directing, generating suggestions in response to prompts.
-Agentic coding tools complete multi-step workflows autonomously, planning and executing toward a goal rather than responding to individual prompts.
-The distinction matters because it changes where human judgment is needed, and where the real bottlenecks in a modern engineering workflow actually live.
-For a deeper take on what this means for the developer role itself, see Developers are dead?
-Long live developers.
+AI-assisted coding helps developers move faster through work they're directing, generating suggestions in response to prompts.
+Agentic coding completes multi-step workflows autonomously, planning and executing toward a goal rather than responding to individual prompts.
+The distinction matters because it changes where human judgment is needed and where the real bottlenecks in a modern engineering workflow live.

 What does an agentic SDLC need to work?